A couple of years back, there were 2 chaps dominating the world of Facebook ads.

 Copyhackers – and many other course producers – go wide with their offerings to help as many people as possible.

-Sam Ovens goes deep within one market.
+Sam Ovens goes deep within one industry.

 He focuses solely on consultants.
 And he focuses on getting them to each major revenue benchmark.